mithril-security/blind_llama_client/client/README.md

 We welcome contributions to our project from the community!
 Don't hesitate to [raise issues](https://github.com/mithril-security/blind_llama/issues) on GitHub, <a href="#-contact">reach out to us</a> or see our guide on how to audit BlindLlama (**coming soon!**).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 🚀 Getting started

+- Check out our [Quick tour](https://blindllama.mithrilsecurity.io/en/latest/docs/getting-started/quick-tour/), which will enable you to play with an example using the [Llama 2](https://huggingface.co/meta-llama/Llama-2-7b) model while ensuring your data remains private and without the hassle of provisioning!
+- Find out more about [How we protect your data](https://blindllama.mithrilsecurity.io/en/latest/docs/getting-started/how-we-achieve-zero-trust/)
+- Refer to our [Concepts](https://blindllama.mithrilsecurity.io/en/latest/docs/getting-started/concepts/) guide for more information on key concepts
+- Learn more about BlindLlama's design with our [BlindLlama 101](https://blindllama.mithrilsecurity.io/en/latest/docs/getting-started/blindllama-101/) guide

+<p align="right">(<a href="#readme-top">back to top</a>)</p>